nanfengpo/chat/docs/API.md

 Group topics represent communication channels between multiple users.
 The name of a group topic is `grp` followed by a string of characters from base64 URL-encoding set.
 No other assumptions can be made about internal structure or length of the group name.

-A group topic is created by sending a `{sub}` message with the topic field set to string `new` optionally followed by any characters, e.g. `new` or `newAbC123` are equivalent.
-Tinode will respond with a `{ctrl}` message with the name of the newly created topic, i.e. `{sub topic="new"}` is replied with `{ctrl topic="grpmiKBkQVXnm3P"}`.
+A group topic is created by sending a `{sub}` message with the topic field set to string `new` optionally followed by any characters, e.g. `new` or `newAbC123` are equivalent. nanfengpo will respond with a `{ctrl}` message with the name of the newly created topic, i.e. `{sub topic="new"}` is replied with `{ctrl topic="grpmiKBkQVXnm3P"}`.
 If topic creation fails, the error is reported on the original topic name, i.e. `new` or `newAbC123`.
 The user who created the topic becomes topic owner.
 Ownership can be transferred to another user with a `{set}` message but one user must remain the owner at all times.

 A user joining or leaving the topic generates a `{pres}` message to all other users who are currently in the joined state with the topic.

 ## Using Server-Issued Message IDs

-Tinode provides basic support for client-side caching of `{data}` messages in the form of server-issued sequential message IDs.
+nanfengpo provides basic support for client-side caching of `{data}` messages in the form of server-issued sequential message IDs.
 The client may request the last message id from the topic by issuing a `{get what="desc"}` message.
 If the returned ID is greater than the ID of the latest received message, the client knows that the topic has unread messages and their count.
 The client may fetch these messages using `{get what="data"}` message.
 The client may also paginate history retrieval by using message IDs.

 ## User Agent and Presence Notifications